 What type of CTO are you looking for?
 The role of a CTO advances rapidly in comparison to that of a CEO or COO.
 Given, the emphasis of having an official who can scale just like your company, their role branches out along with the company’s growth.
 The positive significance of being an asset CTO for startups is their high level of diversification in career and education.
 It is imperative to find a CTO who is passionate about their work, feels a strong sense of achievement, and has a future-forward outlook.

 In the current market scene for startups, compensation is a unique topic because the salary ranges depend on which stage of funding the startup is in, and how much equity is offered to the CTO.
 Henceforth, it becomes important to search for a CTO who is passionate about their role and would feel a strong sense of accomplishment when scaling the company.
 Above all, a strong CTO is worth every penny you pay them when you see the success and value addition they bring to the organization.
-Several startups balance their CTOs’ compensation by offering lucrative equity in the organization.
+Several startups balance their chief technology officers’ compensation by offering lucrative equity in the organization.

 Challenges of finding a CTO